 Food is a universal need.
 It is also a rich way to bring people together.

-Sustenance Festival organizers, partners, and the Vancouver Parks Board staff are working to develop more cross-cultural connections and collaborations at the festival.
-This includes starting a Community Food Initiative fund, Intercultural Advisory Committee, and a “listening” campaign.
+Sustenance Festival organizers, partners, and the Vancouver Parks Board staff have been working to develop more cross-cultural connections and collaborations.
+This included starting a Community Food Initiative fund, Intercultural Advisory Committee, and a “listening” campaign.

 Community Food Initiative Fund

-The Community Food Initiative Fund offers $500 grants for community groups to participate in Sustenance Festival.
-The goal of this fund is to support groups who are underrepresented in the food movement.
+The Community Food Initiative Fund offers $500 grants to supporting community groups who are underrepresented in local food, arts & culture.

 More information about the Community Food Initiative fund here.